martinmoene/lest/contrib/lest_expect_abort/Readme.md

 Expect abort assertions
 =======================
 This extension lets you assert assertions and other calls to `abort()`.
-It works by substituting `assert` from the standard library with a version of our own and throwing an exception when the assertion failed [[1]](#notes).
+It works by substituting abort from the standard library with a version of our own and throwing an exception when abort is called [[1]](#notes).

 There are two versions of this extension: